International Criminal Law

 Strategaeth addysgu a dysgu

-The module will consist of 10 x 2 hour teaching blocks.
-Essential preparatory readings will be notified to students in advance or provided in advance of class.
-For each session, students will be expected to have prepared essential reading together with any special assignments given for that particular class.
+The module will consist of 5 x 2 hour teaching blocks and 4 x 3 hour teaching blocks to allow appropriate time for discussion and debate on key topics on a weekly basis.
+Essential preparatory readings and materials will be notified to students in advance of seminars.
+For each seminar, students will be expected to have prepared essential reading together with any special assignments given for that particular class.
 Most of the readings that are set will come from the core text, with some additional readings.
-The instructor will consolidate that initial foundational understanding with lecturing and explanation of complex issues of theory, law and practice and contextualise the teaching in discussions using real life examples.
+The instructor will consolidate initial foundational understandings acquired from preparatory study with lecturing and explanation of complex issues of theory, law and practice and will also contextualise topics by using real life examples and case studies.
 Audiovisual materials may be used to enhance the learning experience.
-Students will be expected to be able to engage in dialogue about substantive issues for each class, and be actively engaged in class activities such as mock ‘moots’ on leading cases and group presentations that will enhance their understanding.
+Students will be expected to be able to engage in dialogue and discussion about substantive issues for each seminar, and be actively engaged in activities that will enhance their understanding.

 - Llythrennedd - Medrusrwydd mewn darllen ac ysgrifennu drwy amrywiaeth o gyfryngau

 - Defnyddio cyfrifiaduron - Medrusrwydd wrth ddefnyddio ystod o feddalwedd cyfrifiadurol